wso2/docs-choreo-dev/en/developer-docs/docs/choreo-samples/quick-deploy-a-sample.md

 - **For web applications**: Open the deployed web application using the provided URL.
 - **For manual tasks and scheduled tasks**: Go to the **Execute** page and run the task.
 For scheduled tasks, you can also find the cron schedule on the **Overview** page.

-This feature allows you to quickly explore and understand how Choreo works with minimal setup.
+This feature allows you to quickly explore and understand how {{ product_name }} works with minimal setup.